 Here's a quick list that highlights some of the more blatant, awkward, and outright atrocious moments and topics the sorry authors of Tinyboard and vichan have no fucking clue about.
 "Doing it wrong" – heard this idiom?
 Here, know your meme:

 – PHP.
 No, they don't know how to program in PHP properly.
 In fact, they just don't know how to program.
 Consider the most trivial thing: code reuse: their shitcode is ridiculously and horridly repetitive, they write the same shit all over and over again instead of packing it into a simple function or class method.
 Really, why bother with writing functions when I can just copypaste?
-So what if my source file is 1000+ lines of code when it could be 150?
-Why extract() associative arrays representing database table rows into the current scope for ease of use and one less level of Zend namespace lookups when we're trained to write array subscripts everywhere?
-Who cares if each unextracted array access results in two hash table lookups instead of one?
-Zend engine, PHP internals?
-Who cares what goes on behind the scenes, we simply pretend we didn't know that PHP was interpreted.
-Go eat some shit you little PHP wannabe kids.
+So what if my source file is 1000+ lines of spaghetti code when it could be 150?
+Why use PDO::FETCH_CLASS when we're trained to write array subscripts everywhere?
+Who cares if the code is littered with global variables and is unreadable?
+Good practices, common sense?
+Nope.
+Go eat some shit.

 – Object-oriented programming: they don't know how to write and use classes to their advantage, let alone such cryptic words as "encapsulation" or "inheritance", so they avoid them, and when they actually do use the OOP approach (Thread, Post, and Bans classes), they do it all wrong as usual.
 Really, why bother encapsulating entities as autonomous, self-contained objects when we can litter all our code with global variables and thus have no need to toss around data between functions.
 Why use objects instead of arrays, so what if you can encapsulate logic into them as methods?
 We're just fine littering the global namespace even more with plain functions.
 Look, inc/functions.php will soon be reaching 3000 lines of code, we're just that awesome!
 Irredeemable programmer failures.